MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_RSA_BestPractices.md

 ## Best practices for responsive search ads

 - **Create responsive search ads in existing ad groups.** We recommend you have a minimum of one active responsive search ad in an ad group.
 Please note that there is a limit of three enabled responsive search ads per ad group.
 - **Provide as many unique assets as possible.** Aim to provide at least 8-10 distinct headlines that don't contain similar phrases.
 Use a combination of short and long headlines to maximize space on any device.
 Create titles that are related to and contain your keywords and use at least 1 brand title.
 Use a single dynamic keyword insertion.
-Make sure to have at least 3 other headlines that don't include your keywords—instead, try adding information about your unique features, benefits, or shipping details.
+Make sure to have at least 3 other headlines that don't include your keywordsâ€”instead, try adding information about your unique features, benefits, or shipping details.
 - **Make content distinct.** Avoid repetitive language and create distinct descriptions.
 Include additional product or service benefits and features, a clear call to action, and shipping and return information.
 - **Avoid pinning headlines or descriptions, if possible.** Pinning restricts the number of headline or description combinations to match a customer's search.
 - **Combine** [auto-bidding](hlp_BA_CONC_BidStrategy.md) to optimize your target metrics.